interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 LiquidationRedeem
 -----------------

-Emit an event when a user creates a liquidation redeem.
+Emit an event when a user does a liquidation redeem.

 *Event Signature*